Vortrag

 Institute of International Political Economy (IPE) with the support of Friedrich Ebert Stiftung (FES).

-What is the role of trade unions in the face of attacks on labour rights, retrenchment of welfare states and curtailment of social/democratic rights through right wing and authoritarian governments?
-This is a question that is not only relevant in the Maghreb region – which we will focus on in this event - it is also increasingly, of major importance in Europe and other regions of the world that are facing similar trends.
+What is the role of trade unions in the face of attacks on labour rights, the retrenchment of welfare states, and the curtailment of social and democratic rights by right-wing and authoritarian governments?
+This question is not only relevant in the Maghreb region—which we will focus on in this event—but is also of increasing importance in Europe and other regions facing similar trends.

 How can trade unions organise and react to these challenges?
-What kind of strategies are needed?
-What can we learn from the experience of Arab Trade Unions?
+What kinds of strategies are needed?
+What can we learn from the experience of Arab trade unions?

 Speakers

-We are pleased to host Mohamad Trabelsi, former Minister of Social Affairs and Labour, Tunisia and a senior specialist of workers activities of ILO for the region Northern Africa.
+We are pleased to host Mohamed Trabelsi, former Minister of Social Affairs and Labour, Tunisia, and ILO senior specialist in workers' activities for Northern Africa.

 Comments

-Comments will be offered by Reiner Hoffmann, the former president of the German Trade Union Confederation DGB, and now vice president of FES.
+Comments will be offered by Reiner Hoffmann, former president of the German Trade Union Confederation (DGB) and Vice President of Friedrich Ebert Stiftung (FES)

 Moderator